General Data Protection Regulation Notice

 Data Protection Notice for Recruitment Candidates

 TU Dublin is committed to protecting the rights and freedoms of individuals with respect to the processing of their personal data.
+In developing policies, the University aims to comply fully with its responsibilities under GDPR.

 The GDPR sets out key principles which lie at the heart of the general data protection regime -